 A fiercely disputed goal ten minutes from the and gave England victory over Northern Ireland in today's (Saturday's) soccer international in Belfast.

-A fiercely disputed goal ten minutes from the and gave England victory over Northern Ireland in today's (Saturday's) soccer international in Belfast.
+Background: A fiercely disputed goal ten minutes from the and gave England victory over Northern Ireland in today's (Saturday's) soccer international in Belfast.
 After the home side had applied almost continuous pressure, England broke quickly out of defence.
 Francis Lee seamed to handle the ball before putting Allan Clarke through to score.
 The Irish players protested, but the goal stood and they were unable to equalise.

 SYNOPSIS: Northern Ireland kick-off in the second half of Saturday's international with England.
 There had been no score in the first half, but most of the attacks had come from the Irish side playing before their home crowd in Belfast.